It sounded like a crazy idea: birth control for rats.

 Since the News4 I-Team first featured the new effort by DC's Health Department in May, people around the country have been contacting News4 to find out how the product, called ContraPest, is working.

-"It's too early to tell," said Gerard Brown, the District's Rodent Control Director.
+"It's too early to tell," D.C.
+Rodent Control Director Gerard Brown said.

 Rats in the District